-Nearly 70 years ago, doctors at Henry Ford Health System helped develop the medical specialty of vascular surgery.
+Nearly 70 years ago, doctors at Henry Ford Health helped develop the medical specialty of vascular surgery.
 Experts at the Heart & Vascular Institute continue this tradition, delivering innovative treatments that protect your health and improve your quality of life.

 What is vascular surgery?

 Vascular surgeons offer a wide range of treatments for diseases affecting blood vessels.
 They care for all veins and arteries, other than those that sit in the brain or supply the heart with blood.

 Henry Ford’s vascular surgeons do much more than just surgery.
 We provide comprehensive care, starting when you first come to us with symptoms.
 Our care includes:

 - Diagnosis of vascular disease and related conditions, including testing